jonfroehlich/jonfroehlich.github.io/index.md

 I'm Jon, an Associate Professor in Human-Computer Interaction at UW's [Paul G. Allen School of Computer Science and Engineering](http://cs.washington.edu/) where I work with an extraordinary set of [students and collaborators](https://makeabilitylab.cs.washington.edu/people/) on problems related to accessibility, urban informatics, environmental sustainability, and STEM education.
 See our [lab website](https://makeabilitylab.cs.washington.edu/) for details.

-### Roles
 At UW, I direct the [Makeability Lab](http://makeabilitylab.io/) within the Allen School and am core faculty in [Urban Design and Planning](https://urbdp.be.uw.edu/).
 I am also Associate Director of [CREATE](https://create.uw.edu/) (Center for Research and Education on Accessible Technology and Experiences), Faculty Chair of the [MHCI+D program](https://mhcid.washington.edu/), a co-founding member of [DUB](http://dub.washington.edu), a large, cross-disciplinary organization of academic and industry professionals interested in HCI and Design research, and co-founder of [Project Sidewalk](http://projectsidewalk.org/), a web tool aimed at transforming how sidewalks are mapped, analyzed, and visualized using crowdsourcing+AI.

-For 2021-2022, I will be the General Chair for ASSETS'22, the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.
-Please join us for the [ASSETS'21 conference](https://assets21.sigaccess.org/) in October 2021, which will be virtual.
+For 2021-2022, I will be the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.

+### Students
+One of the great privileges of being a professor is working with students.
+In the Makeability Lab, we work with students across multiple disciplines and levels from high school to PhD.
+For a full list, see the [Makeability Lab's People page](https://makeabilitylab.cs.washington.edu/people/).
+Below, my current PhD students.

+* [Manaswi Saha](https://homes.cs.washington.edu/~manaswi/) who works on interactive tools to support advocacy, urban planning, and policy making for urban accessibility
+* [Liang He](http://www.lianghe.me/) who works at the intersection of HCI + digital fabrication
+* [Dhruv Jain](https://homes.cs.washington.edu/~djain/) who works on sound sensing and access tools for people who are Deaf or hard of hearing
+* [Jesse Martinez](https://homes.cs.washington.edu/~jessejm/) who works on the accessibility of new media and games
+* [Katherine Juarez](https://makeabilitylab.cs.washington.edu/member/katherinejuarez/) who is working on studying how urban accessibility changes over time
+* [Lisa Orii](https://lisaorii.github.io/) who is working on urban accessibility + social equity issues
+* [Xia Su](https://makeabilitylab.cs.washington.edu/member/xiasu/) who is working on creativity support and design tools
+* [Daniel Campos Zamora](https://www.danielcamposzamora.com/) who is working on new ways to navigate indoor and outdoor spaces

 ### Teaching
 In the Allen School, I teach CS courses that explore the materiality of computing and the ever-changing relationships between humans, bits, and atoms such as CSE490 _Physical Computing_, CSE590 _Ubiquitous Computing_, and CSE599 _Prototyping Interactive Systems_.
 I also co-teach HCID521 _Prototyping Studio_ in the [Master of Human-Computer Interaction Design (MHCI+D)](https://mhcid.washington.edu/) program.
 Topics across these courses include prototyping with electronics, microcontrollers, code, 3D printers, and lo-fi craft material.
 See our [teaching website](https://makeabilitylab.github.io/physcomp/) for more details.